 Faith leaders bless South Bend abortion clinic in support of reproductive rights

-Faith leaders gathered at the Whole Women’s Health clinic to show their support for reproductive rights and health care workers.
+Faith leaders gathered at the Whole Woman’s Health clinic to show their support for reproductive rights and health care workers.

 Reverend Marie Siroky said the ideas that life begins at conception and that abortion is morally wrong aren’t supported by most religious texts — or by most religious people.